Male Factor Infertility

 Infertility affects women and men equally.
 Common causes of male infertility include hormonal or genetic abnormalities that interfere with sperm production, varicoceles (swollen testicular veins), absence or blockage of the vas deferens (which carry sperm from the testes to penis) and problems with ejaculation.
 Often, there is no identifiable cause of abnormal sperm production, motility or shape.
 In many cases, excellent fertility outcomes can be provided for men with sperm problems.

-If your partner would like to determine his fertility potential, fertility specialists at Reproductive Medicine Associates (RMA) at Jefferson in Philadelphia will evaluate the cause and determine the best treatment options.
+If your partner would like to determine his fertility potential, our fertility specialists will evaluate the cause and determine the best treatment options.

 Jefferson urologists also have experience in treating male factor infertility by working to reverse low sperm count.

 How is Male Factor Infertility Evaluated?

 Male factor infertility is first assessed by a semen analysis, which measures the volume of ejaculate, the concentration of sperm, the percentage of actively moving sperm and the percentage of normally shaped sperm.

 A normal semen analysis – defined by the World Health Organization (WHO) – is a volume of greater than 2 cc (this is less than ½ teaspoon), a sperm count greater than 20 million per cc with at least 50 percent motility and 30 percent perfectly shaped sperm.